Black Diamond Blitz 20 Review

 Our Analysis and Test Results

 As climbing becomes more popular, companies can afford to bring more specialized gear to market.
 The Black Diamond Blitz 20 is a great example of this.
 It's a small climbing pack designed for alpine missions.
 It's simple, lightweight design and ice tool attachments are ideal for multi-pitch routes that involve snow, ice, and low temperatures.
-Being optimized for that type of climbing means that it has an Achilles heel when it comes to "normal" multi-pitch climbing: durability.
+Being optimized for that type of climbing means that it has an Achilles heel when it comes to "normal" multi-pitch rock climbing: durability.

 The Blitz 20 does a great job in this metric.
 All of the usual convenience features are present.
 There isn't a dedicated pocket for a hydration bladder, but there is a spot to hang the bladder, a pass-through for the hose, and bits of webbing on the shoulder strap to guide the hose.
 A key clip lives in the internal zippered pocket.
-This pocket does not have a spacious pocket bag, accessing your snacks when the bag is full can be difficult.
+This pocket does not have a spacious pocket bag, so accessing your snacks when the bag is full can be difficult.
 The same goes for the external zippered pocket, expect to have to open the top strap for access.

 This pack is pretty streamlined and slips easily through aggressive vegetation.
-The only features to get hung up on aggressive vegetation are the ice axe attachments, which are a standard design and partially removable.
+The only features to possibly get hung up are the ice axe attachments, which are a standard design and partially removable.
 Despite the streamlined shape, this bag is not suitable for hauling.
-It doesn't have any hauling specific features, which is fine, because it shouldn't be hauled.
+It doesn't have any hauling specific features, which is fine because the fabric could not survive much hauling.
 The sternum strap buckle is not an emergency whistle.
 It does, however, have a hip belt.
-This attaches with a simple girth hitch and is easily removable.
+This (and the sternum strap) attaches with a simple girth hitch and is easily removable.

 We really liked the simple one-handed open and closure system.
-This, coupled with the easy-to-find red haul loop, make getting into this pack - and closing it back up - at belays a breeze.
+This, coupled with the easy-to-find red grab loop, make getting into this pack - and closing it back up - at belays a breeze.
 The top strap works well to hold a rope, though we missed attachment points on the side to keep the "wings" of the rope from flopping around.
-On long approaches wrap a double-length sling around the packs and rope to secure it.
+On long approaches wrap a double-length sling around the pack and rope to secure it.
 A few additional attachment points on the outside of the pack would help for those times when the bag is overloaded, without adding much weight.

 Our testers did not find the Blitz to be particularly versatile.
 As a simple backpack, it can certainly be loaded with books, groceries, or whatever.
 Laptops fit inside, though the lack of pockets might deter some from using this for school.
 The fragile fabric gave us second thoughts on using it as our daily backpack.

-The lack of attachment points make strapping things like skis or bivy gear to the outside a difficult proposition.
+The lack of attachment points makes strapping things like skis or bivy gear to the outside a difficult proposition.
 If we got clever we could make do with some carabiners and long slings, but this pack encourages leaving anything but the most necessary items at home.
 Many of our testers thought it looked a little too technical for urban use.

 We think this pack's value depends on how you intend to use it.
-If its mostly for cragging or front-country climbs, or multi-pitch routes in Red Rocks or The Gunks, the Blitz 20 isn't the best value.
+If its mostly for cragging, front-country climbs, or multi-pitch routes in Red Rocks or The Gunks, the Blitz 20 isn't the best value.
 It won't last long enough to yield a good pitches-to-dollar ratio on a strict rock diet.
 However, if routes like the Cosley Houston on Colfax Peak or Mount Washington's Pinnacle Gully are on your list, this bag is actually a pretty good value.